Delta-XAI: A Unified Framework for Explaining Prediction Changes in Online Time Series Monitoring: Experiments

 \paragraph{Model architectures.} We mainly evaluate XAI methods with LSTM architectures, a fundamental choice for time series classification~\citep{fit,winit}.
 To show our framework’s versatility, we also implement a CNN with stacked convolutions and a Transformer encoder for long-range dependencies.

 \paragraph{XAI baselines.} We comprehensively implement and evaluate all XAI methods in \ours, including our proposed \method.
-Existing methods are categorized as: 1) modality-agnostic perturbation-based (LIME~\citep{lime}, FO~\citep{fo}, AFO~\citep{fit}); 2) gradient-based (IG~\citep{ig}, DeepLIFT~\citep{deeplift}, GradSHAP~\citep{shap}); and 3) time series-specific methods, including online explainers (FIT~\citep{fit}, WinIT~\citep{winit}), masking frameworks (Dynamask~\citep{dynamask}, ExtrMask~\citep{extrmask}, ContraLSP~\citep{contralsp}, TimeX~\citep{timex}, TimeX++\citep{timex++}), and TIMING~\citep{timing}, augmenting IG with random masking.
+Existing methods are categorized as: 1) modality-agnostic perturbation-based (LIME~\citep{lime}, FO~\citep{fo}, AFO~\citep{fit}); 2) gradient-based (IG~\citep{ig}, DeepLIFT~\citep{deeplift}, GradSHAP~\citep{shap}); and 3) time series-specific methods, including online explainers (FIT~\citep{fit}, WinIT~\citep{winit}), masking frameworks (Dynamask~\citep{dynamask}, ExtrMask~\citep{extrmask}, ContraLSP~\citep{contralsp}, TimeX~\citep{timex}, TimeX++~\citep{timex++}), and TIMING~\citep{timing}, augmenting IG with random masking.

 \paragraph{Implementation details.} Our method uses a single hyperparameter ($n_{\text{samples}}=50$).
 We set $T_2-T_1=1$ for adjacent-step explanations, remove $K=50$ points, and absolutize directional attributions for fairness.
 Explanations are obtained through the wrapper $g$, which highlights features driving the $T_1 \to T_2$ change.
 Metrics are scaled by $10^3$ except for correlations, memory, and time.
 Results are reported as mean$\pm$standard error over five runs, with best and second-best marked in \textbf{bold} and \underline{underline}.
+More details are at \url{https://github.com/AITRICS/Delta-XAI}.